scottroot-msft/Business-Process-Tracking-Level-Up/docs/labs/instructions/README.md

 Using this basic testing script, you will need to provide two URLs to your logic apps so that you may trigger them via HTTP.

-Recall that our business process runs primarily off of Azure Service Bus Queue triggers so the only entry points we have to manually interact with this process is to begin everything via ```Check-In``` and to execute the ```payment``` endpoint to close the process.
+Recall that the business process runs primarily off of Azure Service Bus Queue triggers so the only entry points you have to manually interact with this process is to begin everything via ```Check-In``` and to execute the ```payment``` endpoint to close the process.

 - Getting your logic app endpoints to use in the testing script:
   - Navigate to the logic app standard resource in the Azure Portal